reksar/cinject/README.md

 Preferably use [Visual Studio Code](https://code.visualstudio.com) as IDE.

-But you can to build project manually using `utils` and reading the `.vscode\tasks.json` file.
+But you can build the project manually using `utils` and reading the `.vscode\tasks.json` file.

 ## Requirements